-The Swedish Post and Telecommunications Authority (PTS) has published guidelines to reduce the problems with telephone scams.
-The authority plans to replace the guideline with binding rules in 2024.
+The Swedish Post and Telecommunications Authority (PTS) has issued binding rules (regulations) to reduce the problems with telephone scams.

 Telephone scams have become more common in Sweden recently.
 A large number use so-called spoofing, which means that phone numbers are falsified and make it look like the call is coming from someone other than it actually is.
 Spoofing is often used as part of an attempt to trick someone with personal information that can be used for a fraudulent purpose.

-• In some specific cases, it may be relevant to block the caller identification instead of stopping the call.
+• the operators must in some cases block the caller identification instead of stopping the call.

 Never give out sensitive information and report suspected crimes to the police